-14 C.F.R. §91.7 (a): Civil Aircraft Airworthiness.
+14 C.F.R. §91.7(a): Civil aircraft airworthiness.

-The regulation requires that no person may operate a civil aircraft unless it is in airworthiness condition.
+The regulation requires that no person may operate a civil aircraft unless it is in airworthy condition.
 As there will be no airworthiness certificate issued for the aircraft, should this exemption be granted, no FAA regulatory standard will exist for determining airworthiness.
-Given the size of the aircraft and the requirements contained in the SOP for maintenance and the use of safety check lists prior to each flight, an equivalent level of safety will be provided.
+Given the size of the aircraft and the requirements contained in the Procedures for maintenance and use of safety checklists prior to each flight, an equivalent level of safety will be provided.

-14 C.F.R. § 91.9 (b) (2): Civil Aircraft Flight Manual in the Aircraft
+14 C.F.R. § 91.9 (b) (2): Civil Aircraft Flight Manual in the Aircraft.

-Section 91.9 (b) (2) provides:
+Section 91.9(b)(2) provides: